• Skip to main content

 “If you’re pumping out good shit, people will follow.
 But if you for a second – for a 1/2 second – don’t believe in what you are doing … you need to get out, now.”

-And that is a significant part of his message – but tucked away in the message are two other thoughts – both of which dovetails with MY two passions, which is building trust through transparency AND tightly targeting your marketing to focus on a specific niche market .
+That is a significant part of his message.
+However, tucked away in the message are two other thoughts – both of which dovetail with MY two passions, which is building trust through transparency AND tightly targeting your marketing to focus on a specific niche market .

 In the video, Gary definitely calls for transparency in social marketing as part of the brand development process.
-It’s for this reason that he insists that passion is CRUCIAL to successful branding in the age of Web 2.0.
+It’s for this reason that he insists that passion is CRUCIAL to successful branding.

 We’re living in a No Trust Zone and transparency is crucial to the brand development process.
 If you think you’re going to build your brand without total transparency, pack up your bags now and go home.
-Web 2.0 is making the game of running a business as much about brand development as it is best business practices.
-(Read What Every Business Owner Needs to Know About Web 2.0 for more about how lack of attention on this front can be hazardous to your business.)
+Social media is making the game of running a business as much about brand development as it is best business practices.

 So, lesson #1 from Gary’s speech on the Brand Development Process is: